Experts in Caring for the Sickest Babies

 Experts in newborn care will lead your baby’s team.
 Your child may also get care from Seattle Children’s specialists in:

-All these programs are top-ranked in the Northwest and rated among the nation’s best in 2017 by U.S. News & World Report.
-Seattle Children’s ranks in the top 20 for all specialty programs rated in 2017.
-Only 6 U.S. hospitals do.
+All these programs are top-ranked in the Northwest and rated among the nation’s best in 2018 by U.S. News & World Report.

 We stay in close communication with you – and with each other – to plan and provide the best treatment for your child.